D8-X/d8x-trader-frontend-lite/README.md

   - This entry should then take the form:
     `VITE_ENABLED_CHAINS=1101;1442`

-- **VITE_ENABLED_LIFI_BY_CHAINS**: This is an optional variable that allow to enable LIFI widget by chains.
-It could be required when some mainnet is not ready yet.
+- **VITE_ACTIVATE_LIFI**: This is an optional variable that allow to disable LIFI widget.
 The LIFI widget doesn't work with testnet.

   - By default, this variable is set to `true`.
   - If it is required to be disabled then it should take the form:
     `VITE_ACTIVATE_LIFI=false`

+- **VITE_DISABLED_LIFI_BY_CHAINS**: This is an optional variable that disables LIFI widget by chains.
+It could be required when some chains are not ready yet.

+  - If it is required to be disabled for specific chains then it should take the form:
+    `VITE_DISABLED_LIFI_BY_CHAINS=1101;1442`

 - **VITE_ENABLED_REFER_PAGE**: This is an optional variable that allow to disable Refer page.